Tom Cooper (footballer)

 Thomas Cooper (9 April 1905 – 25 June 1940) was an England international footballer who played for Port Vale, Derby County, and Liverpool.
-He won 15 caps, and played 430 league games in a 16-year career in the Football League.
+He won 15 caps and played 430 league games in a 16-year career in the Football League.
 He helped Derby to finish second in the Second Division in 1925–26 and second in the First Division in 1929–30.

 Early and personal life

 Thomas Cooper was born on 9 April 1905 in Fenton, Staffordshire.
 He was the seventh of eight children to Stephen James and Sarah Ann (née Shorthouse); his father worked as a bricklayer.
-He worked as a haulage hand at the coalmine.
+He worked as a haulage hand at the coal mine.
 He married Beatrice Jean Raynor in June 1931; they had two children.
+An accomplished golfer, he won the Merseyside Professional Golf Championship three years running.

 Playing career

 Port Vale

-Cooper played for Longton and then Trentham, before being bought by Port Vale for a fee of £20 in August 1924.
+Cooper played for Longton and Cheshire County League side Trentham before being bought by Port Vale for a fee of £20 in August 1924.
+He made his first-team debut on 13 December 1924, in an FA Cup qualification win at Alfreton that finished with an 8–2 margin of victory.
+He made his league debut at the Old Recreation Ground a week later in a 2–1 victory over Manchester United.
 He played 21 Second Division matches in the 1924–25 season, but featured just 11 times in the 1925–26 campaign.

 Derby County

-Cooper was sold to George Jobey's Derby County for a £2,500 fee in March 1926.
-He settled straight into the "Rams" line-up and became an integral member of the team that secured promotion out of the Second Division with a second-place finish in 1925–26.
-County went on to finish 12th in the First Division in 1926–27, before rising to fourth place in 1927–28.
+Cooper was sold to George Jobey's Derby County for a £2,500 fee in March 1926, having impressed in a Boxing Day fixture against the "Rams" the previous year.
+He settled straight into the first XI and became an integral member of the team that secured promotion out of the Second Division with a second-place finish in 1925–26.
+County went on to finish 12th in the First Division in 1926–27, before rising to fourth place in 1927–28, though Cooper missed much of the latter campaign after undergoing a cartilage operation.
 After a sixth-place finish in 1928–29, County finished second in the league in 1929–30 – though they ended up some ten points behind champions The Wednesday.
 In December 1930, Newcastle United had a bid for Cooper rejected.
 Derby secured a sixth-place finish again in 1930–31.
-Cooper was made skipper at the Baseball Ground in 1931, and led the club to 15th in 1931–32, seventh in 1932–33, and fourth again in 1933–34.
+Cooper was made captain at the Baseball Ground in 1931, and led the club to 15th in 1931–32, seventh in 1932–33, and fourth again in 1933–34.
+Stoke City attempted to sign Cooper in November 1934, offering Frank Soo in part-exchange, but Derby turned them down.